 - Pedestrian/bicycle: $2.00

-Myakka River State Park covers about 37,000 acres, making it one of the largest state parks in Florida.
+Myakka River State Park covers about 37,000 acres, making it one of southwest Florida’s largest state parks.

 The main park road is 7 miles long and winds through shady sections of forest and along a lakeshore.
 There are various points along the way to stop and enjoy spectacular views.